IOBYTE/trackeditor/README.md

 Progress:

 It is now possible to create tracks with grade and camber and edit them.

-It is not yet possible to edit optimized hand edited tracks.
+It is now possible to edit optimized hand edited tracks.
+Only a few Graphics attributes are not yet supported.